SDF insurgency in northern Syria: Background

-Shortly after the defeat of the People's Protection Units (YPG) in the Afrin Region, the spokeswoman for the Kurdish Democratic Union Party (Syria) (PYD), had already announced that the SDF would fight Turkish and allied opposition forces using guerrilla tactics.
+Shortly after the defeat of the SDF's People's Protection Units (YPG) in the Afrin Region, the spokeswoman for the Kurdish Democratic Union Party (Syria) (PYD), had already announced that the SDF would fight Turkish and allied opposition forces using guerrilla tactics.
 The YPG also stated "We reiterate that these terrorists and their families are the main targets of our forces.
 Our forces will target all the elements in the Afrin Canton that are in contact or cooperation with the Turkish invasion state."
-The "Wrath of Olives" operations room was established in early summer 2018, although the YPG has denied affiliation with the group.